calcom/cal.com/README.md

 Since this will only support an API, we redirect the requests to root to the /api folder.
 We also added a redirect for future-proofing API versioning when we might need it, without having to resort to dirty hacks like a v1/v2 folders with lots of duplicated code, instead we redirect /api/v*/:rest to /api/:rest?version=*

+The priority is the booking-related API routes so people can build their own booking flow, then event type management routes, then availability management routes etc